AdFabConnect/cordovaFuse/README.md

 ```
 ! appName is equal to the last string of app bundle id (myapp = from com.mycompany.myapp)

-Once instaled on an existing project, configure your files in the directory "config" and uninstall (cordova plaform rm) / reinstall (cordova plaform add) the platforms
+Once installed on an existing project, configure your files in the directory "config" and uninstall (cordova plaform rm) / reinstall (cordova plaform add) the platforms
 # Cordova Hooks
 ## 1. Plugins installation
-If you need to install plugins, we propose you a "after_add_platform" hook.
+If you need to install plugins, we propose you an "after_add_platform" hook.
 Just fill in the array of the plugins you want to install in config/settings.json and
 they will be install when you add your plaform with cordova (cordova platform add).

 They will be removed when you rm your platform with cordova (cordova platform rm).